eclipse-hawkbit/hawkbit/docs/content/guides/runhawkbit.md

 This has to be done before the device simulator is started. hawkBit creates the mandatory tenant metadata with first login into either _Management UI_ or API (which is done by this client).

-However, this is not done by _DMF_ which is in fact used by the device simulator i.e., without calling _Management API_ first hawkBit would drop all _DMF_ messages as the tenant is unknown.
+However, this is not done by _DMF_ which is in fact used by the device simulator, i.e. without calling _Management API_ first hawkBit would drop all _DMF_ messages as the tenant is unknown.

 ### Compile & Run device simulator (optional).